-Tara Javidi studied electrical engineering at Sharif University of Technology, Tehran, Iran from 1992 to 1996.
-She received her MS degrees in electrical engineering (systems) and in applied mathematics (stochastic analysis) from the University of Michigan, Ann Arbor, in 1998 and 1999, respectively.
+Tara Javidi received her BS in electrical engineering at Sharif University of Technology, Tehran, Iran.
+She received her MS degrees in electrical engineering (systems) and in applied mathematics (stochastic analysis) from the University of Michigan, Ann Arbor.
 She received her Ph.D. in electrical engineering and computer science from the University of Michigan, Ann Arbor, in 2002.
 From 2002 to 2004, Tara Javidi was an assistant professor at the Electrical Engineering Department, University of Washington, Seattle.
 In 2005, she joined the University of California, San Diego, where she is currently a Jacobs Family Scholar, Halicioglu Data Science Fellow, and Professor of Electrical and Computer Engineering.
 In 2012-2013, she spent her sabbatical at Stanford University as a visiting faculty.

 Tara Javidi is a Fellow of IEEE.
 She and her former PhD students are recipients of the 2021 IEEE Communications Society & Information Theory Society Joint Paper Award.
 Prof. Javidi was awarded University of Michigan ECE’s 2021 Distinguished Educator Award for her excellence in information and system theory education.
 She also received a 2020 HDSI Fellowship.
 Tara Javidi was a Distinguished Lecturer of the IEEE Information Theory Society (2017/18) as well as a Distinguished Lecturer of the IEEE Communications Society (2019/2020).
 She also received the 2018 and 2019 Qualcomm Faculty Award for her contributions to wireless technology.
 Tara Javidi was a recipient of the National Science Foundation early career award (CAREER) in 2004, Barbour Graduate Scholarship, University of Michigan, in 1999, and the Presidential and Ministerial Recognitions for Excellence in the National Entrance Exam, Iran, in 1992.
-In addition to numerous contributed and invited talks, she was a tutorial speaker at various international and prestigious conferences: International Conference on Cognitive Radio Oriented Wireless Networks (CROWNCOM) 2010, ACM International Symposium on Mobile Ad Hoc Networking and Computing (Mobihoc) 2013, International Symposium on Information Theory (ISIT) 2014, and IEEE Conference on Decision and Control (CDC) 2016, and International Conference on Machine Learning (ICML 2019).
+In addition to numerous contributed and invited talks, she was a tutorial speaker at various international and prestigious conferences: International Conference on Cognitive Radio Oriented Wireless Networks (CROWNCOM) 2010, ACM International Symposium on Mobile Ad Hoc Networking and Computing (Mobihoc) 2013, International Symposium on Information Theory (ISIT) 2014, IEEE Conference on Decision and Control (CDC) 2016, and International Conference on Machine Learning (ICML 2019).